Keenpoint/git-auto-pull/README.md

 ## What is it ?

-Git-auto-pull is a little javascript utility to automatically do a `git pull`  on a server when something new is pushed to the git repository.
+Git-auto-pull is a little javascript utility to automatically do a 'git pull'  on a server when something new is pushed to the git repository.

 ## Usage

 #### Get it

 ```
 npm install git-auto-pull
 ```

 or

 ```